Before We Trust Them: Decision-Making Failures in Navigation of Foundation Models: Experiments and Results

-\paragraph{Non-gradual degradation.} Gemini-2.0 Flash and GPT-4o exhibited a catastrophic collapse once map complexity increased.
-Their success rates dropped sharply from 100\% and 80\% on the Easy map to 0\% on both the Normal and Hard maps (Table~\ref{tab:spatial_results}, Deterministic rows), revealing a \textbf{discrete collapse} rather than a gradual degradation.
-In these cases, pathlines frequently terminated mid-route, suggesting an inability to sustain topological continuity or reason through obstacle-dense environments.
+\paragraph{Abrupt collapse.} Gemini-2.0 Flash and GPT-4o exhibited collapse once the map complexity increased.
+Their success rates dropped sharply from 100\% and 80\% on the Easy map to 0\% on both the Normal and Hard maps (Table~\ref{tab:spatial_results}, Map-Based Task--Complete), revealing an abrupt collapse rather than a gradual degradation.
+In these cases, paths frequently terminated mid-route, suggesting an inability to sustain topological continuity or reason through obstacle-dense environments.

-\paragraph{Structural breakdown.} LLaMA-3-8b failed completely with a 0\% success across all maps, generating disorganized grids filled with random symbols (., *, \#, ?), as illustrated in Fig.~\ref{fig:llama_result}.
-This outcome indicates a lack of comprehension of the ASCII-based spatial structure and an absence of coherent path-planning logic.
+\paragraph{Structural integrity failure.} This task requires the model to preserve all symbols in the input map (\texttt{S}, \texttt{\#}, \texttt{.}, \texttt{?}, and \texttt{G}) while generating a continuous and valid path using only \texttt{*} on free-space cells originally marked as \texttt{.}.
+Llama-3-8b achieved a 0\% success rate across all maps.
+As shown in Fig.~\ref{fig:llama_result}, it not only failed to produce a continuous path, but also used invalid symbols such as \texttt{?} in places where the path should have been marked with \texttt{*}.
+In addition, the model failed to preserve the input map structure itself, often producing outputs that appeared collapsed or disorganized.
+These results indicate a severe breakdown in structural preservation and path generation, rather than a simple path-planning error.